broadinstitute/monster-deploy/environments/README.md

 4. Run `hack/apply-orchestration-workflow <env> <workflow-name>` to install services and Argo resources into a command-center cluster.
 The `workflow-name` used in this case must be a directory nested under `environments/<env>/helm/orchestration-workflows/`.

+NOTE:\
+These helm charts and terraform files have not been actively used or maintained since they were first used to set up these environments.
+You may find running `terraform plan --refresh-only` and/or a tool like [terraformer](https://github.com/GoogleCloudPlatform/terraformer) useful in determining drift. \

+_for HCA specifically see the [Dev Playbook](https://docs.google.com/document/d/1b03-YphH6Uac5huBopLYTYjzgDAlwS6qf-orMqaph64/edit)_

 ## Destroying an environment
 DON'T DO THIS.
 Some pieces of our environment require manual intervention from external